martinpercu/vue-for-start/README.md

 - Important "v-on:" == "@"  and  the "v-bind:" == ":"
 - Clean all the index.html.
 I will left an index-old-04.
 - The last one to connetc everything without using methods is ===> "v-model"

+# Reactivity
+## Computed Properties
+- Clean all the index.html.
+I will left an index-old-05.
+- We use the "computed:" here we declare funtions with the same name as the variable will represent.
+In this case is fullName() that is invoce que html with {{ fullName }}.
+SAME NAME  """Function <==> Variable"""
+- Another example with "today".